jjvanzon/Circular-Language-Spec/spec/events/events.md

 - Making events __Private__
 - Accessing the __Privates__ of an event parameter

 Just like any other member of an object, events can also be made __Private__.
 In that case only __Friend__ objects can pick up this event.
-Below you will find the involved notations.
+Below you might find the involved notations.
 Details are not covered.
 More information about black boxing can be found in the *Black Boxing* chapter.

 |                                  |                                  |                                  |
 |:--------------------------------:|:--------------------------------:|:--------------------------------:|